What Do Orange County Courts Consider When Deciding Move Away Cases?

 What are move away cases?

 Move away cases usually arise when a parent who has joint or sole custody of the child has decided to relocate to another area that is far and can disrupt the current custodial arrangement that has been put in place.
 If the relocation will affect the normal life the child, then the parent will be required to seek a new custody and visitation order.
-What Do Orange County Courts Consider When Deciding Move Away Cases?
-In this article we are going to answer this question to help you know more about move away cases.

 - Nature of relationship between the child and parents